Ace098/AWSs3bucketsecurity/README.md

 # AWSs3bucketsecurity

 Your AWS s3 bucket is vulnerable.
 This issue can be corrected quickly and painless.

-Please contact with any questions or concerns regarding your buckets.
+Please contact me with any questions or concerns regarding your buckets.

-Acknowledgement of my work would be greatly appreciated on your website or bug bounty reward.
+Acknowledgementofmy work would be greatly appreciated on your website or bug bounty reward.